hadlow/verilog/README.md

 2. Run `conda create --name cocotb`
 3. Activate the conda environment: `conda activate cocotb`
 4. Run `conda install pip` to use pip in conda
-5. Install cocotb using the pip within conda: `pip instal cocotb`
+5. Install cocotb using the pip within conda: `pip install cocotb`
 6. Then it will actually work